reymon359/gatsby-personal-site/content/posts/getting-started-with-graphql-and-nodejs/index.md

 Now, straight to the point: [GraphQL](https://graphql.org/) is a **query language for [APIs](https://en.wikipedia.org/wiki/Application_programming_interface)** developed and [open-sourced by Facebook](https://engineering.fb.com/core-data/graphql-a-data-query-language/) to speed up the request process.

-While [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) has been a popular way to expose data from a server, instead of having **multiple endpoints** that return fixed data structures, GraphQL just has **a single endpoint** and it is the client's job to specify what data it needs from it.
+While [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) has been a popular way to expose data from a server, instead of having **multiple endpoints** that return fixed data structures, GraphQL just has **a single endpoint**, and it is the client's job to specify what data it needs from it.

 ## Table of Contents